Yandex Cloud

 For a complete list of configurable Managed Service for PostgreSQL cluster database settings, refer to the Terraform provider guides.

-2. Remove the yandex_mdb_postgresql_database resource with the name of the database you are deleting.
+2. Delete the yandex_mdb_postgresql_database resource that has the name of your target database.

 1. In the command line, navigate to the directory that contains the current Terraform configuration files defining the infrastructure.